Minneapolis officer convicted of murder in 911 caller death

 The death of Damond, a life coach who was engaged to be married a month after the shooting, sparked outrage in both the U.S. and Australia.
 It also cost Minneapolis' police chief her job and contributed to the electoral defeat of the city's mayor a few months later.

-Damond was white.
-Noor, 33, is a Somali American who became a police officer with a mid-career switch from jobs in the business world.
+Noor became a police officer with a mid-career switch from jobs in the business world.
 He testified that he became a police officer because he "wanted to serve," and his hiring two years before the shooting was celebrated by Minneapolis leaders eager for a more diversified police force in a city with a large population of Somali immigrants.

 He was fired after being charged.